lee-janice/nyc_school_funding/README.md

             - margin=1in
 --- -->

-# NYC PTA Funding Analysis
+# Private Money, Public Inequality: PTA Funding in NYC Schools

 In this project, I analyzed Parent Teacher Association (PTA) fundraising and expenditure data across New York City Public Schools (NYCPS), which were made available by the transparency